avidoggy/interview-sys-data/README.md

 Please describe your findings according to the following datasets respectively.

 *Hints:*

-* there are some useful utility packages you may need, ex. [user-agents](https://pypi.python.org/pypi/user-agents)
 * try to do some discovering, cleaning or analysis

 ## 5.1

 * dataset: [dataset1.tar.gz](dataset1.tar.gz)
 * description: list of user agent

+*Hints:*
+* there are some useful utility packages you may need, ex. [user-agents](https://pypi.python.org/pypi/user-agents)

 ```
 Mozilla/5.0 (Windows NT 10.0; WOW64;  ....